sncf-connect-tech/hesperides-jenkins-lib/README.md

 # Tests

-The tests require the `$HESPERIDES_HOST` environment variable to be set.
+The tests require the `$HESPERIDES_HOST` environment variable to be set, including the protocol.
 An optional `$HESPERIDES_PORT` can also be specified, along with `$HESPERIDES_AUTH` as "<USERNAME>:<PASSWORD>".